learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 * TOC
 {:toc}

+If anything in this article is outdated and you cannot stand for it, please inform me] immediately so I can get everything up to date.

-## Pro(s
+## Pro(s)

-## Cons
+## Con(s)

 What it lacks, as of <u>now</u>:
 * Content from imported PDFs is not searchable.
 Not even typed content!
 	* Given all their tech, this seems like an easy one to remedy and I hope they eventually pay attention to this.

-If anything above is outdated and you cannot stand for it, please inform me immediately so I can get everything up to date.

 ## Background